open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 requirements](https://github.com/open-telemetry/opentelemetry-demo-webstore#local-quickstart)
 so be sure to check those out too.

-The demo will take 15-20 minutes to build the first time so we encourage you to do some stretching and take a water break in the meantime.
+The demo takes 15-20 minutes to build the first time so we encourage you to do some stretching and take a water break in the meantime.

 Your command line output should look like this: